hacks-guide/Guide-WiiU/recover-ios.md

 !> If you are using a system update blocking method, please [remove it](unblock-updates).

-> 1. Power on your Wii U and run CFW
+> 1. Power on your Wii U and launch the CFW of your choice (Mocha, Haxchi or CBHC)
->  - If you don't know what CFW is, please read [this](introduction)
 > 2. Launch the Homebrew Launcher
 > 3. Launch FTPiiU Everywhere
 > 4. Launch FileZilla